Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 3. Aggregate the nonzero pixels contained in the two windows;
 4. Move to the layer above and evaluate the nonzero pixels in the windows immediately above the previous ones.
 Aggregate them with the ones coming from the previous layer, and then compare the number of pixels in the windows with a threshold.
 If the threshold is crossed, shift the position of the next windows (to be used by the subsequent layer) on the new mean;
 5. Keep moving upwards layer after layer;
 6. Once the whole inage has been evaluated, two vectors of pixels (from the left and right sequence of windows) will have been defined.
-For each of them a best-fitting second order polynomial is calculated
+For each of them a best-fitting second order polynomial is calculated.

+Note that after calculating the best-fitting polynomial in terms of pixel coordinates, we will transform that in meter space.
+This will be necessary in order to calculate quantities that are related to real space, like the radius of curvature of the lanes: these steps will be detailed in the next section.
+In order to convert from pixel space to meter space the appropriate coefficients are calculated starting from the warped images (the one shown in the previous paragraph can be used) and the assumption that the lane is about 30 meters long and 3.7 meters wide.

-The code detailing the process is part of section 5 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
+The code detailing the process and the parameters used is part of section 5 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
 For every test image a "decorated" warped binary, showing the sliding windows, the aggregated pixels for the left and right lane, and the best fitting polynomials has been saved in the [results](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/results/processed_imgs) folder.
 An example of the input/output of the process is visible here below:

 Warped Binary Image             |  'Decorated" Warped Binary Image :-------------------------:|:-------------------------:
 ![alt text][image10] |  ![alt text][image11]

-3.
+### 6. Calculation of Lanes Curvature and Vehicle Position

+The radius of curvature is calculated from the formula `sqrt(1+f'(x)^3/2)/f"(x)`, where f' and f" are the first and second derivative of the equation for the curve (in this case the second order polynomial for which the coefficients have been previously calculated).
+Note that, even if we calculate the radius of curvature for both left and right lanes, on the final processed image only the average will be shown.

+The offset from the center of the lane is calculated assuming the car is located at the center of the warped image.
+The position of the center of the lane is calculated as the midpoint between the intersections of the lanes with the bottom of the image: the relative distance to the image midpoint is the desired offset.
+When the result is > than 0 the vehicle is at the right of the center of the lane.

+These steps are contained in section 5.2 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).

 ### Pipeline (single images)